redis/redis/TLS.md

 both TCP and TLS available, but you'll need to assign different ports.

-To make a Replica connect to the master using TLS, use `--tls-replication yes`, and to make Redis Cluster use TLS across nodes use `--tls-cluster yes`.
+To make a Replica connect to the master using TLS, use `--tls-replication yes`, and to make Redis Community Edition Cluster use TLS across nodes use `--tls-cluster yes`.

 Connections
 -----------